Lunar Dragonflight

 Among Lunar dragons, it is strongly taboo to associate with Omnia in any context.
 Those who do are heavily punished, killed by their clan mates, or exiled to other flights as a traitor.
 Traitors are marked by scarification, either cutting or burning a Divine Runic sigil meaning 'lunar danger' into the flesh with magic or claw.
 Criminals to the flight often have their status advertised on The Lunar Guidestones that often mark the outskirts of their territory.

 Due to their tedious relationship with the Solar Flight, it is also considered a taboo for Lunar dragons to use solar magic, although this offense is not enough alone to mark someone a traitor.
 Lunar dragons are also show a great disdain for other races and even other dragonflights, unwilling to associate with them and regard anyone as their equals.
 Those who do are often regarded as outcasts and low status.
+As a part of this, practicing magic originating from other flights is also considered taboo, unless one can justify its usage by developing ways to use it in tandem with lunar magic or rewrite history to claim it originated with their familial line.

 From a young age, lunar dragons are trained in the ways of magic and those without skill often regarded as failures and a shame to their family.